 Whether your goal is to work in editorial full-time or part-time as a side hustle, having the right skills and knowing industry standards is crucial.

 Being trained in editorial skills doesn’t only build confidence, it ensures you meet client expectations.
 You can communicate and understand editorial processes and terms, and you can help clients achieve their objectives.

 You cannot take a chance on a client’s content.
 Being fully trained at a professional level so you can work on all kinds of content shows clients you are trustworthy and know what you’re doing.
 Invest in a reputable editorial training program so you have a certificate to show your credentials.

-In my courses, High-Level Proofreading Pro and The Art of Line Editing, I share my 20+ years’ of knowledge with students through the curriculums, community, and coaching calls.
+In my courses, High-Level Proofreading And Copyediting Pro, The Art Of Line Editing and Advanced Editing And Manuscript Evaluation, I share my 20+ years’ of knowledge with students through the curriculums, community, and live coaching calls.
 I know how vital it is for potential clients to see that you can hit the ground running with their content.

 Pro Tip: Future-proof your editorial biz